CyberHound 365

 Instead Conditional Access ensures additional security checks are passed before access is granted, such as requiring that a user is signing in from a company managed device that is also security compliant, and enforcing MFA in particular circumstances.

-There are two types of Conditional Access policies; Baseline policies that are active across a whole Microsoft Tenant for all users, and Persona based policies, that are targeted at a specific set of users based on their role within the company, for example corporate staff in a given country or managers of a retail environment.
+We can scope Conditional Access policies in a number of ways, here we consider Baseline policies that are active across a whole Microsoft Tenant for all users, and Persona based policies, that are targeted at a specific set of users based on their role within the company, for example corporate staff in a given country or managers of a retail environment.

 Baseline policies are relatively easy to implement- there are a number of Microsoft templates straight out-of-the box that can be implemented with little or no configuration changes.